theuerc/Website/src/routes/blog/boosting-developer-productivity-unleashing-the-power-of-sourcegraph-cody-in-gitpod.md

 ## Understanding Sourcegraph Cody:

-Sourcegraph Cody is an Open Source LLM enhanced code navigation and search tool that leverages the power of Sourcegraph's code intelligence capabilities.
+Sourcegraph Cody is an open source LLM-enhanced AI coding assistant that leverages the power of Sourcegraph's code intelligence capabilities.
 It provides developers with a comprehensive overview of their codebase, enabling them to navigate and explore code seamlessly.
 With its advanced search functionality, developers can find references, definitions, and usages of symbols across the entire codebase.
 Cody also offers rich contextual information, such as documentation, examples, and usage patterns, empowering developers to comprehend code quickly and effectively.

 ## The Power of Integration: